Jamazi4/bimcat/node-notes.md

 I think that the next thing is to add bool combo output and vector nodes.

 also solve the issues of deleting and copying the node project with component

+only fixed deleting node values from redux state and copying them - also fixed id for virtual nodes and not storing values inside

+okay now combo can handle boolean

+important thing to do - now runtime has liveNodeIds - need to use this to store nodes output so eval doesn't have to go through the same node couple of times

 ### current plan